The Patent Litigation Law Review: Ireland

 i Fora for patent actions

-There are currently no specialised patent courts in Ireland and proceedings are not heard by specialist patent judges.
-Patent proceedings in respect of infringement and revocation must be heard by the High Court, although infringement proceedings in respect of short-term patents may be brought in the Circuit Court (see below) and may be transferred to a division of the High Court known as the Commercial Court.15 Cases heard by the Commercial Court are subject to efficient case management procedures,16 intended to provide a faster track to trial and to minimise costs.
+There are currently no specialised patent courts in Ireland, and proceedings are not heard by specialist patent judges.
+Patent proceedings in respect of infringement and revocation must be heard by the High Court, although infringement proceedings in respect of short-term patents may be brought in the Circuit Court and may be transferred to a division of the High Court known as the Commercial Court.16 Cases heard by the Commercial Court are subject to efficient case management procedures17 that are intended to provide a faster track to trial and to minimise costs.

 ii Standing to bring patent infringement claims

-Actions for infringement of a patent may be brought by the proprietor of a patent in respect of any act that the proprietor is entitled to prevent under Sections 40 to 43 and Section 45 of the Irish Patents Act.19
+Actions for infringement of a patent may be brought by the proprietor of a patent in respect of any act that the proprietor is entitled to prevent under Sections 40 to 43 and Section 45 of the Patents Act.21

-Where there are two or more joint proprietors of a patent, each joint proprietor has standing to bring infringement proceedings without the concurrence of the others provided that the remaining joint proprietors are named as defendants in the proceedings.20
+Where there are two or more joint proprietors of a patent, each joint proprietor has standing to bring infringement proceedings without the concurrence of the others, provided that the remaining joint proprietors are named as defendants in the proceedings.22

 iii Standing to bring patent invalidity claims